cortinaluis/vue-google-map-sample/README.md

 ```

 ### 2-2.
-Google Map, related features, and Vue Components
+Google Map, Related Features, and Vue Components

 The main discussion here is to how we implement Google Map on Vue projects,
 and map related features using [d3](https://d3js.org/).
 For this project, I chose "Markers" and "Overlay Layers".
-Before we go on discussing about these features,
+Before we go on discussing about this,
-we need to discuss how we load Google Map at first.
+we first see how we load the Google Map first.

 Here is the template for `view/map` look like:

+view/map/template.html:

 ```
 <div id="map">